Eldritch Instinct System Reference Document (v0.8)

 Magic Points

-A PC’s Magic Points (MP) start at the PC’s WIL and are used to cast spells.
+Magic Points (MP) start at the PC’s WIL score and are spent to cast spells.
+You regenerate 1 MP per hour in the game world.

 Mythos Knowledge